Better Than Top: 9 System Monitoring Tools for Linux to Keep an Eye on Vital System Stats

 Gtop

 Yet another impressive top alternative.
-It looks somewhat similar to vtop and also needs nodejs to be installed.
+It looks somewhat similar to vtop and also requires nodejs to be installed.

 You don’t get much to customize here — but it’s easy to use and provides all the necessary information.